-ARSENIO C. CABRERA, JR.
+STI EDUCATION SERVICES GROUP, INC. Issuer ARSENIO Q. CABRERA, JR. Corporate Secretary www.sti.edu

-Corporate Secretary

 Date: 10 August 2017

 STATEMENT OF MANAGEMENT'S RESPONSIBILITY FOR FINANCIAL STATEMENTS

 The management of STI Education Services Group, Inc. and its subsidiaries (collectively referred to as "the Group") is responsible for the preparation and fair presentation of the consolidated financial statements including the schedules attached therein, for the years ended March 31, 2017 and 2016 in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.